rsdoiel/antenna/libraries.md

 ---

-## Day in Review (November 2)
+## Day in Review (November 4)

 date: 2024-11-18, from: Association of Research Libraries News

-<p>Last Updated on November 18, 2024, 1:10 am ET Sign up to receive the Day in Review by email.
+<p>Last Updated on November 18, 2024, 1:58 pm ET Sign up to receive the Day in Review by email.
 Note: Day in Review will be on hiatus starting tomorrow, Tuesday,...</p>
-<p>The post <a href="https://www.arl.org/day-in-review/day-in-review-november-2/">Day in Review (November 2)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>
+<p>The post <a href="https://www.arl.org/day-in-review/day-in-review-november-2/">Day in Review (November 4)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>

 <br>